jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
-.notes In review, Rodauth is configured via a simple but very flexible DSL, which allows it to handle the authentication and account management needs for most applications.
+.notes In review, Rodauth is configured via a simple but flexible DSL, which allows it to handle the authentication and account management needs for most applications.

 <h1 style="font-size: 130px; position: absolute; top: 310px; left: 360px;">Configuration</h1>
 <div class="review">Review</div>

 !SLIDE
-.notes I would now like to show you how you can easily integrate Rodauth into your applications.
+.notes I would now like to show how you can easily integrate Rodauth into your applications.

 <h1 style="font-size: 130px; position: absolute; top: 110px; left: 360px;">Integration</h1>